mvanthoor/rustic-book/src/communication/introduction.md

 1970's.
 These computers looked more like a large calculator than a chess board.
 Indeed, you often had to put in moves in algebraic notation and then wait for the computer to print its response on a display.
-You had to have a separate normal chess set available to move the pieces, so you could actually see the position.
+You had to have a separate normal chess set available to move the pieces, so you could see the position.

 In later iterations of this idea the calculator-like interface became smaller, until it could be integrated into a small chess board.
 This was